Understanding bronze aging

 Copper Chlorides and Bronze Disease: The Corrosion That Never Stops

 Not all patina is benign.
-Copper chlorides — principally nantokite (CuCl) and atacamite (Cu₂Cl(OH)₃) — represent an active, destructive form of corrosion commonly known as “bronze disease.”
+Copper chlorides — principally nantokite (CuCl) and atacamite (Cu₂Cl(OH)₃) — represent an active, destructive form of corrosion commonly known as verdigris or “bronze disease.”
 Unlike the stable oxide and carbonate patinas discussed above, chloride corrosion is self-sustaining and will continue to destroy an artifact even after excavation unless actively treated.

 How Bronze Disease Develops